 Hawksmoor Seven Dials

-There’s a time and place for a dainty salad, but let’s be honest – sometimes you just want to bite into a delicious, hearty steak.
+There’s a time and place for a dainty salad, but sometimes you just want to bite into a delicious, hearty steak.

-For those times, I highly recommend Hawksmoor Seven Dials.
-The menu is a carnivore’s delight, with incredible steaks that are cooked to utter perfection.
+For those times, Hawksmoor Seven Dials is one of those restaurants worth planning a meal around.
+The menu is a carnivore’s delight, with steaks cooked to perfection.

 Hot tip: if you’re going for dinner, have a light lunch beforehand.
-The portion sizes are seriously generous.
+The portions are seriously generous.

 Address: 11 Langley St, Covent Garden, London WC2H 9JG